nvairavan/Sparta-Project-2/README.md

 * Javascript

 ### How to download
-Follow the link and clone the project https://github.com/nvairavan/Sparta-Project-2
+* Follow the link and clone the project https://github.com/nvairavan/Sparta-Project-2
+* Open index.html file to play the game.

 (If its hosted on Github Pages then...)
 #### You can view the page [here]()